 MARRIAGE THERAPY: COST, LENGTH & INSURANCE COVERAGE?

-We Have In-office Safety Processes to Minimize the Risk of Contact with the Coronavirus.
-You May Also Do Individual & Couples Counseling by Video Conferencing or by Phone
+To Minimize the Risk Covid-19 Transmission, We Currently Do Individual & Couples Counseling by Video Conferencing or by Phone

 To better understand how we work with you through an online counseling, including the specific steps for working with us through teletherapy, please click here.